Updated: Feb 21

 And because you are feeling what you do not want to feel, you are growing stronger .

 4.)
 Finally, give yourself permission to be that way, to be imperfect.
 Ignoring, hiding or even hating ourselves does not work (our self-acceptance / self-esteem stays at the same level, or worse).
-And self-criticism never helps.
+And self-criticism also brings us down.

-Besides, in this moment, there is nothing you can do to change (maybe later but not now); so, stop fighting.
-Give yourself permission to be the way you are by relaxing and accepting.
+Besides, in this moment, there is nothing you can do to change that part (maybe later but not now); so, stop fighting.
+Give yourself permission to be the way you are right now by relaxing and accepting.

 You can weaken those negative feelings faster by feeling them without words.
 Both words and thoughts dilute emotional release.